This paper is in all respects identical to the NSW Parliamentary Research

 Service publication NSW State Electoral Districts Ranked by 2011 Census

-Characteristics: 2013 Redistribution, except that in each ‘A
+Characteristics: 2013 Redistribution, except that it specifically

-same data by electorate.
+- presents the same data by electorate.

 The paper presents data from the 2011 Census of Population and Housing for

 the 93 NSW State Electoral Districts (SEDs) as redistributed in 2013.
 Each SED

 is given a notional political party affiliation based on the NSW Parliamentary

 Research Service publication, 2013 New South Wales Redistribution: Analysis of Final